edahelsinki/slise/README.md

 R implementation of the SLISE algorithm.
 The SLISE algorithm can be used for both robust regression and to explain outcomes from black box models.
 For more details see the paper:

+> Björklund A., Henelius A., Oikarinen E., Kallonen K., Puolamäki K. (2019)
->"Sparse Robust Regression for Explaining Classifiers" (2019)
+> Sparse Robust Regression for Explaining Classifiers.
-> by A. Björklund, A. Henelius, E. Oikarinen, K. Kallonen, and K. Puolamäki
-> in *Proceedings of the 22nd International Conference on Discovery Science*.
+> In: Kralj Novak P., Šmuc T., Džeroski S. (eds) Discovery Science.
+DS 2019.
+> Lecture Notes in Computer Science, vol 11828.
+Springer, Cham
 > https://doi.org/10.1007/978-3-030-33778-0_27